Click here to read the welcome back letter from Principal Danyelle Ramsey.

 - Participation and completion of work—Beneficial for the utmost success of the student

-Students need to be in attendance the entire school day in order to attend or participate in a school function that afternoon or evening.
-If the student is tardy beyond half of the class period, misses the entire school day because of illness or an unapproved absence, or becomes ill and leaves school during the school day, they may not participate in or attend any school function that afternoon or evening.
+Students need to be in attendance the entire school day in order to attend or participate in a school function (athletics, co-curriculars, competitions, etc...) that afternoon or evening.
+If the student is tardy beyond half of the class period, misses the entire school day because of illness or an unapproved absence, or becomes ill and leaves school during the school day, they may not participate in or attend any school function that afternoon or evening unless they have an official note from a medical provider.

 Students sometimes come to school even when they are sick because they feel that they “cannot miss” a particular test or project.
 If students are sick, however, they should stay home.
 Period.
 Because we all have an interest in keeping students and staff healthy, teachers and counselors will continue to work with students to help them catch up in a reasonable time frame when they are sick.